Leeds, Bradford and Halifax Junction Railway: Authorisation of the LB&HJR

-In 1851 the railway network of the West Riding was developing rapidly, and a railway named the West Riding Union Railway had planned to build a line connecting Leeds, Halifax and Bradford.
+In 1851 the railway network of the West Riding was developing rapidly, and a railway named the West Riding Union Railways had planned to build a line connecting Leeds, Halifax and Bradford.
 It had parliamentary authority in the West Riding Union Railways Act 1846 (9 & 10 Vict. c. cccxc) to do so, but in 1847 it had been subject to an amalgamation which led to the formation of the Lancashire and Yorkshire Railway.
 The L&YR had other priorities, and the construction of the Leeds to Bradford direct line fell away, to the dismay of the population concerned.

 After some time, the Leeds, Bradford and Halifax Junction Railway was promoted independently.
-It was authorised by the Leeds, Bradford and Halifax Junction Railway Act 1852 (15 & 16 Vict. c. cxviii) of 30 June 1852, Its route was similar to the abandoned West Riding Union Railway scheme, from a junction with the Leeds and Dewsbury Railway near Holbeck, just outside the Leeds terminus, passing on the southern margin of Bradford, to a junction with the Lancashire and Yorkshire Railway at Bowling Junction, three-quarters of a mile south of the L&YR's Bradford station.
+It was authorised by the Leeds, Bradford and Halifax Junction Railway Act 1852 (15 & 16 Vict. c. cxviii) of 30 June 1852, Its route was similar to the abandoned West Riding Union Railways scheme, from a junction with the Leeds and Dewsbury Railway near Holbeck, just outside the Leeds terminus, passing on the southern margin of Bradford, to a junction with the Lancashire and Yorkshire Railway at Bowling Junction, three-quarters of a mile south of the L&YR's Bradford station.

 Notwithstanding the company's title, there was no attempt to build to Halifax: the Bowling junction faced away from Bradford, and the company was given running powers over the L&YR from there to Halifax.
 In return, the L&YR was given running powers over the LB&HJR line.
 In addition the LB&HJR got running powers for the short distance into Leeds Central station.
-The failure by the L&YR to pursue the West Riding Union Railway scheme had considerable consequences, limiting any later L&YR expansion in the area.
+The failure by the L&YR to pursue the West Riding Union Railways scheme had considerable consequences, limiting any later L&YR expansion in the area.